- This fellowship is available to faculty of all ranks across the university who conduct social science research.

 - For RTF distribution for proposals and grants run through ISSR, see SBS funding policy.

-Applications may be submitted begining in December, and are due in February.
+Applications may be submitted begining January 2,2024, with a deadline of 5pm on February 9, 2024.
 Notifications will be made mid-semester in the Spring.

 Each application should include: